-If you have specific questions, hire the services of a qualified Minnesota attorney.
+If you have specific questions regarding managing a lease agreement, the security deposit laws, defining normal wear and tear, rent increase laws, or landlord-tenants laws, hire the services of a qualified Minnesota attorney.
 Alternatively, you can seek help from a knowledgeable property management company.

 Please note that this blog should not be used as a substitute for legal advice from a licensed attorney in Minnesota.
 Laws frequently change, and this post might not be updated at the time of your reading.
 Please contact us if you have questions regarding this content, or regarding any other aspect of your property management needs.